To inquire about this program:

 Through visual arts courses students learn to use art media, techniques and processes to communicate context, ideas and themes.
 They are encouraged to develop an understanding of the relationship among art forms, and between their work and the work of others.
 They are able to relate understandings about the historical and cultural context of art to situations in contemporary life.
 They are expected to develop a broad and in-depth understanding of the meaning and impact of visual arts and the visual world in which they live.

 Studying art provides a basis for further growth that extends to all disciplines in school and to life in general.

 Bachelor of Arts- Four Year Plan (PDF)

 The LMU art faculty has comprehensive backgrounds in both the two-dimensional and three-dimensional areas.
-Bebe DeBord’s areas of expertise include painting, drawing, pottery, and art history, while Elissa Graff is experienced in design, painting, printmaking, jewelry and enameling, as well as being a licensed K-12 art educator.
+Angel Luna's areas of expertise include ceramics, three-dimensional sculpture, drawing, and art appreciation, while Elissa Graff is experienced in design, painting, printmaking, jewelry and enameling, as well as being a licensed K-12 art educator.

 The capstone course for the art major is ART 497, in which the student completes a research project and develops a senior exhibition.

 The major program in art provides students with a foundation in design, drawing,and painting with experiences in a choice of other media.
 Students in the program also study art history to understand the visual arts in context with relation to history and cultures.
 Graduating seniors are responsible for producing and documenting an exhibition of their work for the learning experience and as a service to the community.